Honkin' on Bobo: Background

 After their departure from Geffen Records in 1994, the band wanted their next record to be a blues album.
 "Then," said singer Steven Tyler, "we caught wind that Clapton was doing it, and we went, 'Fuck!'… We did such incredible research for this album, too… We also thought about our roots, about paying homage to the stuff we loved: early Yardbirds and all.
 Some of Little Walter's early stuff.
 Really obscure names… I did some digging around myself in Chicago.
-We had some great songs to work with – and then Clapton came along and did it."
+We had some great songs to work with—and then Clapton came along and did it."

 Honkin' on Bobo was recorded in Joe Perry's ranch near Boston, with the band committing to playing only when they were in a good mood.
 "We wanted to do something we haven't done before and that excites us," Perry said.
 "That's what makes us want to do another record.
 Otherwise, we'd say, 'OK, we've done everything we can do, so why bother even going in again?’"

-The album title was suggested by Tyler, who had heard the phrase before, possibly the song by Canadian country/bluegrass band The Good Brothers, and amused the band with it.
+The album title was suggested by Tyler, who had heard the phrase before, possibly from the song by Canadian country/bluegrass band The Good Brothers, and amused the band with it.
 Perry stated during a radio interview, "We just know that it's a phrase that sounds ... jazzish, nastyish, so it works for us."

 Many tracks feature harmonica by Tyler, including Little Walter's "Temperature".
 This was played on an episode of the House of Blues Radio Hour that was about the harmonica.
-A harmonica keychain was included with the limited edition version.
+A harmonica keychain was included with the limited-edition version.
 Provisional artwork featured the cover's harmonica stuffed into a model's denim cutoffs.
 This was vetoed, said its proponent Tyler, "because I'm in a band with four other guys."

-"Stop Messin' Around" – a Fleetwood Mac cover, sung by Perry – had never before appeared on an Aerosmith album, despite being a staple of the band's concerts for more than ten years.
+"Stop Messin' Around" – a Fleetwood Mac cover, sung by Perry—had never before appeared on an Aerosmith album, despite being a staple of the band's concerts for more than ten years.